daiyi/dev-diary/content/post/dev-tools-for-re-frame.md

 ## Try out re-frame trace!

-Tell us about your developer experience on the [Clojurians Slack channel](https://clojurians.slack.com/) where you can find us as *daiyi* and *saskia* or open a github issue for bugs and ideas!
+Tell us about your developer experience on [Clojurians Slack](https://clojurians.slack.com/) where you can find us as *daiyi* and *saskia* or open a github issue for bugs and ideas!